doncandela/mgah/mgah.md

       apt install -y openmpi-bin
   ```

-  Notes on this `.def` file -- things that were found necessary for `apptainer build` to succeed:
+  Some fine points about this `.def` file -- things that were found necessary for `apptainer build` to succeed:

   -  As of 2/25 installing `numpy...matplotlib` from the default Conda channel rather than `conda-forge` gave some tricky compatibility issues (the Docker image had Python 3.12 which was too recent if these packages were gotten from the default Conda channel).
   - Without the `apt-get update` command to update the package list (in the container, I think), `apt install` was unable to find `openmpi-bin`.